joemoose/dungeoneers.d20/docs/play.md

 ## Attribute Saves

 When you describe your character doing something risky with an essential but uncertain outcome, the GM may ask you to make an **attribute save** to determine whether you succeed.
-The GM will describe possible complications or outcomes to help in your decision-making.
+The GM will describe possible complications or outcomes to help you decide.

 **To make an attribute save…**

-Roll **d20** and add the applicable attribute score **modifier** to the result:
+Roll **d20** and add the applicable **attribute modifier** to the result:

 - **If you roll 15 or more**, you succeed without any complications.
 - **If you roll 10 to 14**, you succeed, but with an unexpected complication.